scala/scala3/docs/docs/reference/contextual/query-types-spec.md

     Expr              ::=  ...
                         |  `given' FunParams `=>' Expr

-Query types associate to the right, e.g.
+Context query types associate to the right, e.g.
 `given S => given T => U` is the same as `given S => (given T => U)`.

 ## Implementation

-Query types are shorthands for class types that define `apply` methods with inferable parameters.
+Context query types are shorthands for class types that define `apply` methods with inferable parameters.
 Specifically, the `N`-ary function type `T1, ..., TN => R` is a shorthand for the class type `ImplicitFunctionN[T1 , ... , TN, R]`.
 Such class types are assumed to have the following definitions, for any value of `N >= 1`: